CSULA-EE-5450/module-1-summative-sjung16/README.md

 - To simulate a user client, download [MQTT Explorer](http://mqtt-explorer.com/).

 Once finished with the installations:
-- Run `poker_mqtt`.
+- Run `poker_mqtt` on Pycharm.
 This will run the client indefinitely.
   Note that the server will be run on 'localhost' by default, but this can be changed on line 14.
 - Run MQTT Explorer.
 Click on `+ Connections`, and set the name and the host to "localhost" as shown, and click `Connect`: